 “We have to get inside first, dear,” Isobel said.

 Finally, the three of them stepped up to the ticket booth.
 While Gareth fished out his pocketbook, the nympherai ticket-girl leaned over the counter and waved at Ofelia.
-Ofelia waved back, staring with wide eyes at the pinks and purple’s of the girls hair.
+Ofelia waved back, staring with wide eyes at the pinks and purples of the girl’s hair.

 “You like them?” the nympherai asked.

-A wave of sounds, colors, noises, and smells hit the Ranulfs at once.
+A wave of sounds, colors, noises and smells hit the Ranulfs at once.
 Gareth and Isobel had to pause and adjust, but Ofelia forged ahead, already pointing out all the things that caught her eye.
 She begged to stop at each of them, only dissuaded by Gareth’s entreaties of, “Let’s just see what they’ve got further along, hm?
 The gentleman with the fire whip could be just around the corner.”
-Even still, their small trio paused at every juggler, stilt-walker, and fire-breather that caught Ofelia’s fancy.
+Even still, their small trio lingered at every juggler, stilt-walker, and fire-breather that caught Ofelia’s fancy.